‘Just like that’: Yemeni families destroyed by US air strikes

 Houthis say 17 air strikes hit Yemen as rebels attack US, Israeli targets

-The two-storey house of his wife’s relatives, the al-Sharafis, was lit up, as with the other tightly packed homes on that street.
+The two-storey house of his wife’s relatives, the al-Zeinis*, was lit up, as with the other tightly packed homes on that street.

 Even from a distance, he could see rows of windows glowing warmly and felt the hum of life radiating from behind closed doors he walked past, as people chatted, children squealed, and cutlery clattered.